MesutUluag/Ecommerce-Angular-FrontEnd/README.md

 * Checkout page with shipping, billing address forms
 * Saves orders using rest api's at backend-side
 * Login functionality using Octa authentication servers
+* Reaching /orders endpoint using auth tokens from octa

 ## Development server